simoninireland/epydemic/doc/networkdynamics.rst

 :class:`Dynamics`: Process dynamics over networks
 =================================================

-.. currentmodule:: epydemic
+.. currentmodule :: epydemic

-.. autoclass:: Dynamics
+.. autoclass :: Dynamics
    :show-inheritance:

 In use
 ------

-A :class:`Dynamics` object is an instance of `epyc.Experiment`, and hence can be run either stand-alone or as part of a larger planned experimental protocol.
+A :class:`Dynamics` object is an instance of :class:`NetworkExperiment` which is turn an `epyc` experiment, and hence can be run either stand-alone or as part of a larger planned experimental protocol.
 Each simulation is parameterised by a dict providing the parameters used to condition the simulation, typically